ziggy-mc/muizi-cdn/README.md

 It is recommended to run administrator in the terminal you are starting the CDN in.

 ## Introduction:
+What is a CDN?
+A CDN stands for **Content Delivery Network**.

+A CDN provides a way to upload and share images, videos or whatever you want.

 This project provides you with a fully functional cdn.
 The steps to get **your** CDN up and running is below.